 Where to Buy Quark

 Since shipping fresh quark is quite expensive, you might want to inquire in your area about the availability of Quark, either fresh or frozen.
-Good sources are German delis, European bakeries, and natural food stores and co-ops.
-Good online sources include:
+The best sources are German delis, European bakeries, and natural food stores and co-ops, but it can also be bought online.